Dollar on track for biggest weekly fall in a decade

 LONDON, March 27 (Reuters) - The dollar was on track for its biggest weekly decline in more than a decade on Friday, as trillions of dollars worth of stimulus efforts by governments and central banks helped temper a rout in global markets triggered by the coronavirus pandemic.

-The dollar had been riding high in March amid a drive for dollars by investors trying to get their hands on the world's most liquid currency, and one considered a safe haven.
+The dollar had been riding high in March amid a drive for dollars by investors trying to get their hands on the world's most liquid currency which is considered a safe haven.

 But big government spending pledges, including a $2.2 trillion U.S. package, and co-ordinated efforts by central banks around the world to increase the supply of dollars have supported a rally in other major currencies.

-The dollar consolidated losses on Friday, edging up 0.2% on the day against major currencies, but was still on course for a near 3% fall for the week - its biggest decline since May 2009.
+The dollar consolidated losses on Friday, and was flat on the day against major currencies.
+It remained on course for around a 3% fall for the week - its biggest decline since May 2009. =USD

 The swing underscores the currency market's volatility after the dollar index last week racked up its biggest weekly gain since the financial crisis.